We’re thrilled to announce that we’ve just launched Hiperwall Version 8.5!

 Defining Fault Tolerance

 We must be clear: fault tolerance is not fault proof.
 As the name states, it tolerates faults, and the goal is to make that tolerance as seamless and painless to the user as possible.
-The basic idea of Hiperwall Premium Suite fault tolerance is that if one of our controllers fails or goes away for any reason, a second controller will continue to operate the wall with as few noticeable transition effects as possible (more on this below).
+The basic idea of Hiperwall Premium Suite fault tolerance is that if one of our controllers fails or goes away for any reason, a second video wall controller will continue to operate the wall with as few noticeable transition effects as possible (more on this below).

 Why did we focus on this kind of fault recovery?
 Our customers were concerned that if something happened to their Hiperwall enabled controller PC, it could bring their system down.
 Since the controller PC is a commodity computer, it could suffer a hardware failure (typically fans failing or drives dying), a careless visitor could kick the power cord or knock over the PC if it isn’t in a rack, or most likely, an operating system update could cause the system to reboot for several minutes while the updates are applied.